prestonjarnagin/campaign_manager/PULL_REQUEST_TEMPLATE.md

 # Testing Changes
 - [ ] No Tests have been changed
-- [ ] Some Tests have been changed
+- [ ] Some Previous Tests have been changed
+- [ ] Tests Have Been Added
 - [ ] All of the Tests have been changed(Please describe what in the world happened)

 # Checklist: